-It’s the most hotly anticipated film of the last fifteen years. $60 million taken in pre sale tickets alone and this morning UK fans had the chance to finally see the new Star Wars film The Force Awakens.
+It’s the most hotly anticipated film of the last fifteen years. $60 million taken in presale tickets alone and this morning UK fans had the chance to finally see the new Star Wars film The Force Awakens.
 Manchester’s cinema chains opened their doors to eager punters at 12am this morning and saw screenings filled onwards into the day.

 …physically restraining a light fingered Jawa trying to pocket Toffee Crisp’s.

-Poundland manager, Harry Gashrash took a more upfront approach after physically restraining a light fingered Jawa trying to pocket Toffee Crisp’s.
+Poundland manager, Harry Gashrash took a more upfront approach after restraining a light fingered Jawa trying to pocket Toffee Crisp’s.
 “I showed the little bastard the dark side, all right,” he said.

-Coffee shops throughout Manchester have reported clashes between over caffeinated supporters of the light or dark side with Central Manchester A&E revealing numerous people being treated for bruising caused by lightsabers and one man who found himself set upon by angry fans after accidentally picking the wrong day to wear an I Heart Star Trek t-shirt.
+Coffee shops throughout Manchester have reported clashes between over caffeinated supporters of the light or dark side with Central Manchester A&E revealing many people being treated for bruising caused by lightsabers and one man who found himself set upon by angry fans after accidentally picking the wrong day to wear an I Heart Star Trek t-shirt.

 “We’re not saying walk around Manchester dressed as a character from Star Wars but please be aware if you’re Christmas shopping today then declaring how much you hate the franchise will probably get you filled in,” advised Scratchminge, “And for the love of god, don’t mention the prequels.”